sraver/core-daemon/ISSUE_TEMPLATE.md

 ### Package Versions

-Replace the values below using the output from `storjshare --version`.
+Replace the values below using the output from `xcore --version`.

 ```
 2.0.3